TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 OPTIONS MENU

   - Debug: Generates program debug messages in Help>Console Window.
-DO NOT LEAVE THIS PERMANENTLY ON
+DO NOT LEAVE THIS PERMANENTLY ON (setting not saved)
+                     NOTE: Enabling this will show [row number] against each widget row on the home screen
   - Show Print Icon: Enables/shows the print icon on the Home / Summary screen widget..
 Will print the current view
                      NOTE: Even when icon now visible, clicking the white-space before the title will activate print...
   - Page Setup: Allows you to predefine certain page attributes for printing - e.g. Landscape etc...